-Berikut ini beberapa prinsip catur yg di tulis oleh Bill Wall mudah-mudahan menambah pengetahuan kita mengenai catur khususnya bagi pecatur pemula (termasuk saya ):
+Berikut ini beberapa prinsip catur yg di tulis oleh Bill Wall mudah-mudahan menambah pengetahuan kita mengenai catur khususnya bagi pecatur pemula (termasuk saya :D ):

 01. Develop your pieces quickly.